-Potter Natalizia Zen 'Shut Your Eyes On The Way Out' LP Clear or black vinyl
+Potter Natalizia Zen 'Shut Your Eyes On The Way Out' LP Clear vinyl

 Colin Potter : "It has been a real pleasure to work with Alessio Natalizia & Guido Zen over the past few years.
 Although our backgrounds were different, there seemed to be a common shared understanding of electronic music that has resulted, in my humble opinion, in an album which manages to sound, simultaneously, like something from a past golden era, but at the same time contemporary.
 I find it hard to describe, but I'm very pleased with the end result."